 Botanical Gardens Holiday Train Show

-Bundle up the kids and head into the Bronx to see the 25th annual Botanical Garden Holiday Train Show.
+Bundle up the kids and head into the Bronx to see the 27th annual Botanical Garden Holiday Train Show.
 This one-of-a-kind experience features a model replica of New York City made completely from plants and other natural materials.
-Your kids will love watching miniature trains zip through iconic NYC landmarks (including new re-creations of the Empire State Building, Chrysler Building, General Electric Building and St. Bartholomew’s Church!) all rendered using natural materials such as bark and leaves.
-This year’s exhibit showcases Midtown Manhattan’s iconic skyscrapers and other architectural wonders; and a light-filled finale adds an extra touch of Christmas magic to this popular holiday attraction.
+Your kids will love watching miniature trains zip through iconic NYC landmarks (including new re-creations of the Statue of Liberty, Ellis Island, Battery Maritime Building and the show’s first rendition of One World Trade Center!) all rendered using natural materials such as bark and leaves.
+This year’s exhibit showcases Lower Manhattan’s architectural wonders; and a light-filled finale adds an extra touch of Christmas magic to this popular holiday attraction.

 Winter Village at Bryant Park